0xffsec/handbook/content/enumeration/dns.md

 {{</details>}}

 {{<hint info>}}
-Is worth trying to initiate a zone transfer without a domain.
+It is worth trying to initiate a zone transfer without a domain.
 {{</hint>}}

 ## Configuration files